A study of the edge-switching Markov-chain method for the generation of random graphs: The ESMC method

 Let us then describe what constitutes a transition in $\calm$.
 Let $w \geq 1$ be an integer parameter.
 A transition in $\calm$ is a sequence of $w$ steps that we call edge-switching attempts.
 In each edge-switching attempt, we randomly select two distinct edges of $G$.
 If they are not adjacent, then we randomly choose one of the two possible edge switches.
 If the chosen edge switch is feasible, that is, it does not involve adding an edge that already exists in $G$, then we go on and perform the edge switch. $G$ is kept unchanged otherwise.
 After $w$ edge-switching attempts, we perform a connectivity test on $G$.
 If $G$ turns out to be unconnected, then we undo all the edge switches performed during the previous $w$ edge-switching attempts.

 Now let $m$ be the number of edges of $G$.
 If we use an array with the edges of the graph, an adjacency matrix, and an appropriate collection of incidence lists and pointers, then an edge switch can be done in $O(1)$ time while requiring $\Theta(n^2)$ space, which for large $n$ is prohibitive.
 An alternative way is to use an array with the edges of the graph and an appropriate collection of incidence trees and pointers, which leads to $O(\log d_1)$ time and $\Theta(m)$ space instead.
+This has been our choice in all the computer experiments we discuss in Section~\ref{sec:sim}.
 In any case, and considering that the connectivity test can be performed in $O(m)$ time, setting $w$ properly is essential to the achievement of good performance.
 We return to this issue in Section~\ref{sec:heur}.

 In $\calm$, a transition exists from $X_i$ to $X_j$, $1 \leq i,j \leq \left|\calg{D}\right|$, if and only if there is a sequence of $w$ edge-switching attempts transforming $G_i$ into $G_j$.
 Let $p_{i,j}$ be the probability associated with this transition.
 Clearly, $p_{i,j}=p_{j,i}$ so long as $w$ is constant (every edge switch can be undone with the same probability with which it was previously done), and $p_{i,i}>0$ (every edge-switching attempt may select adjacent edges to switch or an infeasible edge switch).
 The main results that pertain to the use of $\calm$ in sampling a random graph from $\calg{D}$ uniformly at random are consequences of the following two classic theorems on Markov chains \cite{karlin1975,mitzenmacher2005}.